AssignmentCopiesObject

 ping_pong = table_tennis

-The first line of the above code creates a Sport object and stores the reference to that object in variable table_tennis.
+The first line of the above code creates a Sport object and stores the reference to that object in the variable table_tennis.
 The second line copies the reference that is stored in table_tennis into variable ping_pong.
-At the end of this code, there still is only a single Sport object.
+At the end of this code, there is still only a single Sport object allocated in memory.
 And there are two variables, table_tennis and ping_pong, that both refer to that same object.

 Value